testing-cs/robustAL/README.md

 # DRE: Density-Based Data Selection With Entropy for Adversarial-Robust Deep Learning Models

+This is the implementation for the project of DRE.

 ## Problem definition

 Integrate adversarial training into active learning to produce accurate and adversarial robust deep neural networks.